-The Kuvasz is regarded as an ancient breed, and it is believed that their original heritage could go back to Tibet and Turkey.
-They may have first been introduced by the Magyar tribes that came to Hungary over one thousand years ago.
+The Kuvasz breed originated in Hungary, but with an ancient lineage.
+It is believed that its early heritage goes back to Tibet and Turkey.
+These dogs may have first been introduced by the Magyar tribes that came to Hungary over a thousand years ago.

-Their more recent lineage can be traced back to the middle ages in Hungary.
-These hardy, courageous and fiercely protective dogs made excellent watchdogs for farmers livestock.
-They are patient and calm, and would also be capable of taking on any lurking wolves or other large predators.
+The Kuvasz dog's more recent lineage can be traced back to the middle ages in Hungary.
+These hardy, courageous, and fiercely protective canines made excellent watchdogs for farm livestock.
+They were patient, calm, and capable of taking on hungry wolves and other large predators.

-In the 1400s Kuvs became the preferred dog of the King of Hungary, Matthias Corvinus.
-He used them for hunting and as guard dogs, and it is said that he trusted his dogs over his guardsman and had a pack that even slept in his bedchambers.
+In the 1400s, Kuvs became the preferred dog of the king of Hungary, Matthias Corvinus.
+He used them for hunting and as guard dogs, and it is said that he trusted his dogs over his guardsman, even having a pack that slept in his bed chambers.

-This royal approval meant the breed became highly prized by noblemen and their popularity continued to grow.
-Vlad Dracula, the nobleman that the vampire legends are based upon, was even gifted a Kuvasz by the King.
+This royal approval meant the breed became highly prized by noblemen, and its popularity continued to grow.
+Vlad Dracula, the nobleman that many vampire legends are based upon, was even gifted a Kuvasz by the king.

 During World War II, the breed practically disappeared.
-There were less than 30 recorded Kuvasz left by the time the war ended.
-Breed enthusiasts in Hungary were responsible for helping save the Kuvasz from extinction, and the breed is, to this day, very popular in Hungary.
+There were less than 30 recorded Kuvasz dogs left by the time the war ended.
+Breed enthusiasts in Hungary were responsible for helping save the Kuvasz from extinction, and to this day, it remains very popular in Hungary.

-While they are not as popular in other countries, they do have an enthusiastic following.
-They were first introduced to the United States in the 1930s but did not receive official recognition by the AKC until 1993.
+While they are not as popular in other countries, these dogs do have an enthusiastic following.
+They were first introduced to the United States in the 1930s and received official recognition by the AKC in 1993.